OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ----

 ### Case 4: Namespace segmentation
 Kubernetes uses namespaces to organize multiple virtual clusters within a single physical cluster so as to logical separate multiple environments.
 This helps reduce the number of clusters and share the spare capacity.
 While namespaces are useful in keeping things organized in a cluster, however, they are incomplete without the ability of isolating namespaces network-wise.
-Tungsten Fabric fully supports namespace segmentation, an application deployed into an isolated Namespace cannot reach any Pods outside the Namespace it’s in, and its Pods and Services cannot be reached by applications from other Namespaces.
-TF helps manage what network communications are allowed for applications in virtual clusters.
+OpenSDN fully supports namespace segmentation, an application deployed into an isolated Namespace cannot reach any Pods outside the Namespace it’s in, and its Pods and Services cannot be reached by applications from other Namespaces.
+OpenSDN helps manage what network communications are allowed for applications in virtual clusters.

 Using the same setup from `case 2` lets consider different scenarios for namespace segmentation.
 First lets create a new manifest that describes our new isolated Namespace: